-Google ‘Do photographers need insurance?’ however, and you'll get lots of people wanting to sell you stuff - when what you're really after is people who want to tell you stuff.
+Google ‘Do photographers need insurance?’ however, and you'll get lots of people wanting to sell you stuff, with very little info on what you're actually buying.
+And that's no good for anyone.

 Why do photographers need insurance?